linux-system-roles/cockpit/README.md

 ## Requirements

-If running on RHEL/CentOS 7, please ensure the Extras repository is enabled as the role will not manage this.
+  - RHEL/CentOS 7.x depend on the Extras repository being enabled.
+  - Recommended to use linux-system-roles.firewall to make the Web Console available remotely.

 ## Role Variables